jasa-acs/repro-template/README.md

 package).
 When submitting these types of environments, the following are suggested.

-1. Provide documentation indicating the language environment and the version used to produce outputs.
+1. Clearly indicate (in the overall `README.md`) the language(s) used (including version) and the package environment tool used (e.g., `renv`, `conda`).
 2. Use a single package environment for all reproducible content.
 3. Prefer packages from package archives (CRAN, Bioconductor, RForge.net for example).
-4. If you use packages from a code repository (GitHub, GitLab, etc.) then use a release version.
-If none is available, fork the repository and provide a release.
+4. If you use packages from a code repository (GitHub, GitLab, etc.) then use a release version if possible, or indicate the commit used.
+You could also consider forking the repository and providing a release.

 ### Virtual environments